Skip to main content

 A blog by James D. Best

 Abraham Lincoln is considered one of the most enigmatic presidents in American history.
 His law partner, William Herndon, described Lincoln as "the most shut-mouthed man who ever lived."
 Despite his constant pursuit of an audience, Lincoln rarely revealed his true thoughts.
 He often waffled, deflected questions, or told stories to avoid disclosing his plans.
-This tendency is one reason why historians and critics can depict him as having seemingly contradictory opinions on various issues, conflicting motives, and a range of personal characteristics that encompass every imaginable human behavior.
+This tendency is one reason historians and critics can depict him as having seemingly contradictory opinions on various issues, conflicting motives, and a range of personal characteristics encompassing every imaginable human behavior.
 This blog will not attempt to resolve these contradictions.
-Instead, it will present them all for readers to draw their own conclusions.
+Instead, it will present them all to readers so they can draw their own conclusions.
 So, sit back, enjoy, and feel free to participate in the discussion.
-Additionally, this blog also promotes Maelstrom , A Civil War Novel coming soon.
-History is our story, and Maelstrom places you right in the middle of the action.
+Additionally, this blog promotes Maelstrom , A Civil War Novel coming soon.
+American history is our story, and Maelstrom places you right in the middle of the action.

 Recent posts